apache/sdap-ingester/collection_manager/README.md

     # The local path to watch for NetCDF granule files to be associated with this dataset.
 Supports glob-style patterns.
     path: /opt/data/grace/*land*.nc

-    # The name of the NetCDF variable in the granules to be ingested into NEXUS
+    # The name of the NetCDF variable to read when ingesting granules into NEXUS for this dataset
     variable: lwe_thickness

-    # An integer priority level to be used when publishing messages to RabbitMQ for historical data.
+    # An integer priority level to use when publishing messages to RabbitMQ for historical data.
 Higher number = higher priority.
     priority: 1

-    # An integer priority level to be used when publishing messages to RabbitMQ for forward-processing data.
+    # An integer priority level to use when publishing messages to RabbitMQ for forward-processing data
     forward-processing-priority: 5

   - id: TELLUS_GRACE_MASCON_CRI_GRID_RL05_V2_OCEAN